Generative Pre-training for Speech with Flow Matching: Appendix

-\paragraph{Increasing the Number of GPUs for Fine-tuning} Unsurprisingly, more GPUs (larger batch size) results in better performance in general.
+Unsurprisingly, more GPUs (larger batch size) results in better performance in general.
 Given the fact that fine-tuning have smaller gap between the result of using 1 and 32 GPUs, it is worth noting that fine-tuning is more robust than training from scratch in terms of speaker similarity.